Updated October 29, 2020

 - The general public should not wear medical masks or N95 respirators.

 - Health care workers need these medical masks to stay safe and do their jobs.

 - Medical masks are in limited supply and we need to make sure these are only for front line health care workers.

-KN95 respirators are not the same as N95 respirators and are not certified as medical masks in the United States.
-Like cloth face coverings, KN95 respirators can protect the wearer and the people they are near, but they don't offer the same level of protection as a medical mask.
+KN95 respirators are not the same as N95 respirators.
+KN95 respirators are not certified as medical masks in the United States.
+Like cloth face coverings, KN95 respirators can protect the wearer and the people they are near, but it is not the same level of protection as a medical mask.